Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 | 1            |     91 |   30.13 |   73 |     18 |      80.22 |   3,030.23 |      33.30 |        256.69 |   289.45 | -1,005.54 |         1.167 |      0.304 |

 Good, the strategy looks more stable with this filter.
-Let's keep developing this idea, subset further.
+Let's continue working with this subset.

 <details>
   <summary><b>How this filter was checked</b></summary>